 The biggest complaint against the original 4 P’s was this: They’re designed from the top down, around what the company wants, rather than what the consumer really needs.
 They’re too inwardly focused.

-So here’s the new 5th P: Perspective.
+The new 5th P of Marketing: Perspective.
 The consumer’s perspective, to be precise.

 How do you do that?